blogs

 Schools globally have begun to appreciate the vast potential of integrative education over the last few decades.
 In addition to academics and extracurricular activities, attention to students' well-being has greatly increased.
 One of the most impactful practices that naturally fits within this integrative framework is yoga in schools.

 Originating in ancient India, yoga is a union of physical postures (asanas), breathing techniques (pranayama), and mindfulness in education.
-Adopting school yoga programs is not just a modern wellness trend—it is a strategic approach to nurturing healthier students, promoting emotional balance, and building mental resilience.
+Adopting school yoga programmes is not just a modern wellness trend — it is a strategic approach to nurturing healthier students, promoting emotional balance, and building mental resilience.

 This blog explores 14 benefits of yoga for students and provides a practical guide on how to introduce yoga in school curriculum effectively.